 What sort of support will I receive?

 You will be supported every step of the way.
-You will have opportunities for continuing education and have access to online resources.
+You will be assigned to a supervisor to support you and answer questions and will have opportunities for continuing education in addition to access to online resources.